mano3493/Jquery-form-validator-wrapper/README.md

 # Jquery-form-validator-wrapper

-Jquery form validator wrapper helps you to write the form validation in moduler way using the jquery validator.
+Jquery form validator wrapper helps you to write the form validation in modular way using the jquery validator.
 You can keep the validation Js as a common validation script and just pass the 'Form' which you need to validate from the page.
 This wrapper will take care of rest.